 International eyes are on the Southeast Asian nation of Myanmar after a military takeover that occurred amid allegations of a fraudulent election.
-The U.S. and the United Nations have labelled the situation a coup d’état, condemning the military’s takeover and use of violence against peaceful protestors.
+The U.S. and the United Nations have labeled the situation a coup d’état, condemning the military’s takeover and use of violence against peaceful protestors.
 U.S. President Joe Biden recently announced sanctions against the Myanmar military, which will be in place unless they accept the outcome of the election and release the winner and leader of the National League for Democracy (NLD), Aung San Suu Kyi and her top officials.

 In a speech given at the Whitehouse, Biden said that the situation in Myanmar is of deep bipartisan concern.
 He said that the U.S. has “been in close contact with our allies and partners around the world, particularly in the Indo-Pacific region, driving vigorous diplomatic outreach to help coordinate an international response to what happened.”